Wednesday, June 18, 2025

 Homer and the Hebrews, separately, took a collection of tall tales, songs, imaginings, and assorted folk lore, from sages, pranksters and hallucinogenic gurus…. anything that encouraged the tribe to cohere around a shared ethos and answer the overwhelming questions.

 The pivotal moment in human history was when stories were recorded rather than just told.
 The alphabet took the oral tradition and set it down for evermore.
 The book solidified male dominance.
 Greeks let theirs wither into myth.
 Jews held theirs as sacred and Christians concocted a sequel complete with cheek-turning, crucifixion, resurrection and an edifice complex.
-However, embedded in these metaphors are wisdoms and conundrums sufficient to ponder over three millennia.
+However, embedded in these parables are wisdom and conundrums sufficient to ponder over three millennia.

 Athenians of the day took on the story of Persephone who returns from the underworld just about now on the calendar for a six-month sabbatical.
 She was the offspring of Demeter and Zeus.
 You’d have thought with parents like that she wouldn’t have been snatched by Hades, brother of Zeus, but she was apparently very snatchable.
 So it is that bulbs burst and spring flowers bloom right on time and therein lies the seeds of eternal life.